Understanding Computer System

 - Other Apps

-In the digital age, computers have become essential tools for work, entertainment, education, and communication.
+In the digital age, computers have become essential tools used across many fields.

 1. What is Computer Hardware?